melizalab/neurobank/README.md

 `nbank` also acts as a command-line interface to the registry.
 You can perform the following operations:

  - `nbank locate [options] id-1 [id-2 [id-3] ...]`: look up the location(s) of the resources associated with each identifier.
 You can supply full URL-based identifiers, or short ids.
-If short ids are used, the `-b` or `-A` arguments, or the `NBANK_PATH` environment variable, are used to look up the base URL.
+If short ids are used, the default registry (specified with `-r` argument or `NBANK_REGISTRY` environment variable) is used to resolve the full URL.

  - `nbank properties [options] id`: queries the registry for all the properties associated with `id`